mightymango/autorotate/README.md

 ## Usage
 The plugin adds a hook so that any image is automatically processed when it is uploaded.

-If you wish to disable the hook for any reason just add the following to your config.php file.
+If you wish to disable the hook for any reason just add the following to your config.php file:

 ```
 c::set('autorotate.enabled', false);